We are very pleased that Julia Scott Carey has agreed to be our accompanist, beginning September 10, 2018!

 She has served as a music director or accompanist for over forty opera and musical theater productions.
 Productions for which Julia was the music director include Cy Coleman’s City of Angels with the Longwood Players and Alexander Zemlinsky’s Der Zwerg with OperaHub.
 Reviewing a performance Julia conducted of Puccini’s Gianni Schicchi with the Hubbard Hall Opera Company, the Berkshire Hudson Arts Review said “the players and singers were not just led, but were energized.
 Schicchi is a tough score, and Julia stood the test.”

 Also passionate about early music, Julia music directed a staged performance of four of Louis-Nicolas Clérambault’s Cantatas with the Harvard Early Music Society, which was taken on tour to Versailles.
 She also music directed a performance of John Eccles’ Semele with the same organization.
 Speaking of her performance as a harpsichordist in the Boston Opera Collaborative’s production of Le nozze di Figaro, the Boston Musical Intelligencer said, “The unwavering harpsichord accompaniment of Julia Carey richly and expressively textured the recitatives.”

-Julia is currently works as a musicianship teacher and department coordinator at the Suzuki School in Newton.
+Julia currently works as a musicianship teacher at the Suzuki School in Newton.
 She also taught an undergraduate music theory class at Boston College, served as a keyboard harmony teaching fellow at NEC, and worked as a musical theatre teacher at the Belvoir Terrace Arts Camp and the Boston Children’s Theatre.

 Julia lives in Winchester with her husband and her daughter.
 In addition to music, she loves cooking, running, and spending time on Cape Cod.